COVID-19 related closings and changes in East Mississippi

 EDUCATION

+Mississippi public shools will be closed until April 17, following a directive by Gov. Tate Reeves.

+Lamar School in Meridian transitioned to distance learning until Friday, March 27 when it will re-evaluate.
+The campus is restricted to essential personnel only between 8 a.m. and 2 p.m.

-East Central Community College in Decatur will extend Spring Break for students taking on-campus classes through Friday, March 27.
-The extension of Spring Break applies to students only and the one-week class suspension applies to traditional, face-to-face classes only.
+East Central Community College in Decatur spring break extended for students taking on-campus classes through March 27.
 ECCC students enrolled in online classes through MSVCC will continue with their regular schedule next week.

 East Mississippi Community College canceled all campus activities and events for the remainder of the semester.

-The University of West Alabama will move all on-campus classes online starting April 6.
-Classes on campus will continue to meet through March 20, and the school will close as scheduled for spring break March 23-27.
+The University of West Alabama will move all classes online starting April 6.

 MSU Meridian suspended classes for the week after spring break, March 16-22.
 The suspension applies to students only; faculty and staff will continue with normal operating procedures.